-Large-volume or commercial operations may choose to use a DumPit Basement Insert.
-Used in conjunction with a conveyor system, a 1,000 bushel or larger pit can be unloaded considerably faster than a conventional pit, and with less potential damage to grain (an important factor when working with seed-quality grains).
+The Lowry Basement Insert is a good solution for large-volume or commercial operations, and when used in conjunction with a conveyor system a 1,000 bushel or larger pit can be unloaded considerably faster than a conventional pit, and with less potential damage to grain (an important factor when working with seed-quality grains).
 The open basement setup allows for easy access to the conveyor for maintenance.

 Striving to meet the needs of large grain-handling operations, Lowry Manufacturing has designed effective dust-handling equipment for basement insert facilities.

-The problem: Operators voiced concerns that when unloading semi-tractor trailers of grain into drive-over receiving stations, that dust and other particles generated during that process filled the air and collected on equipment.
+The problem: Operators voiced concern that when unloading grain into drive-over receiving stations, dust and other particles generated during that process filled the air and collected on equipment and building fixtures.

 The solution: The Lowry Manufacturing Co. design team developed a dust-collection system that can be built into a basement insert to remove particulate-filled air.
 The system has undergone extensive engineering to ensure that the proper volume of air is pulled from the basement insert - resulting not only in a cleaner, but a much safer environment.
 The design also allows for reintroduction of captured particles back into the grain stream.
 Dust control is a big concern for grain operations because state and/or federal guidelines now mandate that the area in and around a grain-handling facility must maintain acceptible air-quality standards.
 Systems designed by Lowry Manufacturing that are already in operation have been thoroughly tested and have proven to resolve those issues.